 The good news about this form of stem cell therapy is that it often, although not always, uses the patient’s own cells.
 With autologous (self-derived) treatments, physicians can avoid the dangers that accompany donor cells.
 The main one of which is graft-versus-host disease, in which the donor cells initiate an immune response against the patient’s body.
 In autologous treatments, the cells have all the same antibodies, so neither the body nor the reintroduced cells will reject one another.

 Also, the relatively low-stakes outpatient nature of the procedure (versus, say, a bone marrow transplant) means that the chances of something going wrong are much reduced.

 However, there do exist some risks wherever needles come into play.
 It is possible to get an infection at the site of the blood draw as well as at the injection site, but these risks are quite low.
 Other risks include discoloration at the injection site or soreness.
 While some people fear the possible growth of stem cells at the site of injection into a tumor, it is unlikely for this to happen, because physicians utilize adult stem cells for these procedures that have a low proliferative capacity.

 These adult stem cells tend to be much safe than pluripotent stem cell types.
 Examples of pluripotent stem cells are embryonic stem cells (derived from embryos) and a type of lab-made stem cell known as induced pluripotent stem cell (iPS cell).

 What’s the First Step?

-What questions do you still have about stem cell therapy for knees?
-Ask them below and we will get you answers.
+What questions do you have about stem cell therapy for knees?
+Ask them in comments below.